Don't miss anything

 The Hammurabi Code

 The Code of Hammurabi is the emblem of the Mesopotamian civilization.
-The high basalt stele erected by the king of Babylon in the eighteenth century BC AD is a work of art, a historical and literary work and the most complete legal collection of antiquity, prior to biblical laws.
-Transported by a prince from the neighboring country of Elam in Iran, in the 12th century BC BC, the monument was exhibited on the acropolis of Susa amidst other prestigious Mesopotamian masterpieces.
+The high basalt stele erected by the King of Babylon in the 18th century BC, is a piece of art, a historical and literary work and the most complete legal collection of Antiquity, prior to Biblical Laws.
+Transported by a Prince from the neighboring country of Elam (in Iran) in the 12th century BC, the monument was exhibited on the acropolis of Susa among other prestigious Mesopotamian masterpieces.

 The text is written in cuneiform script and in Akkadian language.
-It is divided into three parts:
+It is divided in 3 parts:

-- a historical prologue recounts the investiture of King Hammurabi in his role of "protector of the weak and the oppressed", as well as the formation of his empire and his achievements
+- a historical prologue telling the investiture of King Hammurabi in his role of "protector of the weak and the oppressed", as well as the formation of his Empire and his achievements;

-- a lyrical epilogue summarizes its work of justice and prepares its perpetuation in the future
+- a lyrical epilogue summarizing its work of Justice and preparing its perpetuation in the future;

-- these two literary passages frame nearly three hundred laws or rulings, referring to the regulation of daily life in the kingdom of Babylon.
+- three hundred laws or rulings, referring to the regulation of daily life in the Babylon Kingdom.